islam-aymann/pydantic-httpx/README.md

 A type-safe HTTP client library that combines the power of HTTPX with Pydantic validation.
 Build declarative API clients with automatic response validation, full IDE support, and clean Python syntax inspired by FastAPI.

-**Status**: 🚧 Alpha (v0.3.0) - Not yet published to PyPI.
+**Status**: 🚧 Alpha (v0.4.0) - Not yet published to PyPI.
 Use via GitHub installation.

-**Recent Updates** (v0.3.0):
+**Recent Updates** (v0.4.0):
-- ✅ Simplified unified API - all endpoints return `DataResponse[T]`
+- ✅ Modernized to Python 3.10+ with pipe operator syntax (`X | Y`)
-- ✅ Full type safety with `Annotated` syntax (zero type checker errors)
+- ✅ Full parameter validation via type hints (query, path, headers, cookies)
-- ✅ Consistent response handling across all endpoints
+- ✅ Removed deprecated runtime parameters in favor of type-safe approach
-- ✅ Professional code quality with 96% test coverage
+- ✅ Clean, comment-free codebase with concise docstrings
-- ✅ Automatic request validation from type hints
+- ✅ 97% test coverage with 194 passing tests

 ## What It Does